Screencast of the lecture (part 1 and part 2)

 If the inequality is strict, then \(x^\star\) is called a strict local maximizer/minimizer of \(f\)

-A maximizer/minimizer (global) must also be a local one, but the opposite is not necessarily true.
+• A global maximizer/minimizer must also be a local one, but the opposite is not true in general

 Fact (Necessary condition for optima)